flexera-public/policy_templates/cost/forecasting/straight_line_forecast/simple/README.md

 ## What it does

 This Policy uses Optima to determine a forecast for a Billing Center or the entire Organization.
 The policy uses the specified previous number of months, not including the current month to determine a straight-line forecast using a simple model.
-For a more sophisticated model of straight-line forecasting see [Straight-Line Forecast (Linear Regression Model)](./cost/forecasting/straight_line_forecast/linear_regression/).

 ## Functional Details